-5.7.2 DH.1 Definitions
+4.5.25.7.3 DH.1 Definitions

-- Dawn and dusk are defined as starting and ending 0.5 hours either side of the closest sunrise and sunset times provided by LINZ27. - Visual surveys include a visual inspection of potential roost sites to confirm the presence of bats and/or bat signs, i.e. guano. - SBE is defined as Class C bat ecologist competency level (Appendix B), dependent on project size and complexity.
-Class A and B bat ecologists may form part of their team and undertake tasks outlined within this VRP (as defined by Table 5.1) under supervision from the SBE.
+• Dawn and dusk are defined as starting and ending 0.5 hours either side of the closest sunrise and sunset times provided by LINZ27.

+- Visual surveys include a visual inspection of potential roost sites to confirm the presence of bats and/or bat signs, i.e. guano. - SBE is defined as Class DC bat ecologist competency level (Appendix B), dependent on project size and complexity.
+Class A, and B and C bat ecologists may form part of their team and undertake tasks outlined within this VRP (as defined by Table 5.1) under supervision or guidance from the SBE.
 The SBE is not required to be present at the site all the time but must retain sufficient oversight of their team to be confident good decisions are being made regarding presence/absence of bats and potential roost sites.
-However, the SBE is expected to be available to oversee vegetation removal.
+However, the SBE is expected to be available to oversee all vegetation removal that meets the criteria in 5.76.5 (ie. vegetation that is subject to the vegetation removal protocol.
+6 below.

-5.7.3 DH.2 Introduction
+4.5.35.7.4 DH.2 Introduction

-Bat activity, emergence times and whether bats emerge from their roosts at all, can be influenced by temperature, humidity, invertebrate activity and light levels (O'Donnell 2005).
+Bat activity, emergence times and whether bats emerge from their roosts at all, can be influenced by temperature, humidity, invertebrate activity and light levels (O'Donnell-2005).
 Consequently bat survey protocols should consider these factors.
 Recent research into long-tailed bats activity suggests long-tailed bats are more likely to be detected when the temperature 1-4 hours after sunset is greater than 6°C and particularly when temperatures are in the range of 10 to 17°C, with humidity \geq 70%.
 Long-tailed bats did not emerge from roosts in a study based near Geraldine, South Canterbury, when temperatures were less than 5°C (Griffith 2007).
-However further work is required to understand how these factors should be accounted for in this protocol.
-Application of this protocol will require refinement to reflect current knowledge and project characteristics, particularly with respect to the size and type of tree the protocol applies to, precipitation conditions for surveys and contact details in annex DH.

-5.7.4 DH.3 Quality Assurance
+4.5.45.7.5 DH.3 Quality Assurance

-- The relevant provisions of DOC's Best practice manual of conservation techniques for bats (Sedgeley et al 2012) should be followed in general accordance for all aspects of bat work. - The vegetation removal protocol (VRP) will apply to all trees > 80cm dbh and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the SBE. - All practicable efforts must be undertaken to ensure that no trees or vegetation containing bats are removed. - Prior to the commencement of surveys, automated bat monitoring devices or units (ABMs) shall be checked for correct operation at a site where bat activity is known to be high.
-Faulty or suspect ABMs are not to be deployed. - ABM data from each pre-felling survey shall be reviewed without unnecessary delay.
-If no bat activity at potential roost trees is identified and the SBE determines the vegetation can be removed, this information should be relayed to the contractors in sufficient time to allow contractors to clear vegetation prior to dusk the same day. - No trees or associated vegetation identified as potential roosts can be felled or cleared without the approval of the SBE. - Once the results of the visual surveys and ABM data have been reviewed by the SBE the following communication procedures shall be implemented. - a If no bats are sighted or detected, the SBE shall call the vegetation clearance supervisor to give permission for the affected tree(s) and/or vegetation to be removed.
-In addition, at the completion of felling works, an email report shall be sent to the Environmental Manager and a representative of both the local council and DOC.
+- The relevant provisions of DOC's Best practice manual of conservation techniques for bats (Sedgeley et al., 2012) will be followed in general accordance for all aspects of bat work: - The vegetation removal protocol (VRP) will apply to all trees > 80cm dbh and trees between 50cm dbh and 80cm dbh which are classified as having features suitable for bat roosting as identified by the SBE;- - All practicable efforts must be undertaken to ensure that no trees or vegetation containing bats are removed:-- - Prior to the commencement of surveys, automated bat monitoring devices or units (ABMs) shall be checked for correct operation at a site where bat activity is known to be high.
+Faulty or suspect ABMs are not to be deployed: - ABM data from each pre-felling survey shall be reviewed without unnecessary delay.
+If no bat activity at potential roost trees is identified and the SBE determines the vegetation can be removed, this information should be relayed to the contractors in sufficient time to allow contractors to clear vegetation prior to dusk the same day- - - -----No trees or associated vegetation identified as potential roosts can be felled or cleared without the approval of the SBE; and - - oOnce the results of the visual surveys and ABM data have been reviewed by the SBE the following communication procedures shall be implemented: - a - a If no bats are sighted or detected, the SBE shall -inform the vegetation clearance supervisor - that the affected tree(s) and/or vegetation cleared prior to dusk the same dayto be removed.
+In addition, at the completion of felling works, the SBE shall send an email completion report shall be sent to the Environmental Manager and a representative of both the local council NPDC and DOC:

-Table 5.1 Details for key project contacts
+Table 5.2: Details for key project contacts